-They’re feral horses descended from a herd brought here by explorers as early as the 1520s, and are recognized as the state horse of North Carolina.
+They’re feral horses descended from a herd brought here by explorers as early as the 1520s, and they're recognized as the state horse of North Carolina.
 How they got here is a bit of a mystery.
 It’s said that some swam ashore from shipwrecks while others were castoffs of failed settlements, left to flourish on these untouched barrier islands for hundreds of years.

 Adventurous visitors can get a close-up view of the horses by taking one of many guided tours offered at both Corolla and Shackleford Banks.
 Remember, the horses are wild animals and you should always maintain a safe distance of 50 feet.
-While taking pictures of the horses is encouraged, feeding them is not.
+And while taking pictures of the horses is encouraged, feeding them is not.

 The herd on Shackleford Banks lives on the southernmost island of the Outer Banks in the Cape Lookout National Seashore.
 Since the island is 3 miles offshore and only accessible by private watercraft or passenger ferry, seeing these horses really is an adventure.
-Self guided tours and photography are a popular option, and the Cape Lookout National Seashore’s Visitor Center on nearby Harker’s Island offers advice, tips and safety reminders for your trip to see the horses.
+Self-guided tours and photography are a popular option, and the Cape Lookout National Seashore’s Visitor Center on nearby Harkers Island offers advice, tips and safety reminders for your trip to see the horses.

 The Foundation for Shackleford Horses (FSH) is a nonprofit group dedicated to preserving the horses and their habitat as one of North Carolina’s ecological and cultural treasures.
 It funds herd management plans, genetics research, health studies and more.
 Through its solo efforts and work with other conservation groups and the National Park Service, FSH is ensuring a safe and healthy future for the Shackleford Banks wild horses.

 On Ocracoke Island, the herd is smaller in number, though larger in stature, thanks to regular feedings and veterinary care.
-The Ocracoke ponies, as they’re sometimes called, live in a 180-acre enclosure to protect them from N.C.
-Highway 12.
+The Ocracoke ponies, as they’re sometimes called, live in a 180-acre enclosure to protect them from NC Highway 12.
 Viewing platforms give visitors a glimpse into the paddocks and the daily life of these horses, which is far removed from their wild cousins.